herreio/liberopy/README.md

 ## Setup

 Depending on your preferred installation scope, you may need to use `sudo` or pip’s `--user` flag when running the following setup commands.
-However, it is recommended to use a virtual environment that does not require either.
+However, it is recommended to use a virtual environment that does not require either:

 ```sh
 python3 -m venv env